arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Write a snippet of code violating the DRY principle.
 Then, fix it.
 * How would you deal with Dependency Hell?
 * Why is goto evil?
+* Suppose the system you are working on does not support transactionality.
+How would you implement it from scratch?

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>